Klarisse de Guzman

-Klarisse de Guzman (born September 6, 1991) is a Filipino singer and composer who rose to prominence after placing as the first-runner up of the first season of The Voice of the Philippines in 2013 and being crowned the winner of the third season of Your Face Sounds Familiar in 2021.
+Klarisse "Klang" De Guzman (born September 6, 1991) is a Filipino singer-songwriter and actress who rose to prominence after placing as the first-runner up of the first season of The Voice of the Philippines in 2013 and being crowned the winner of the third season of Your Face Sounds Familiar in 2021.

-Regarded as the “Philippines Soul Diva”, De Guzman is recognized as one of the most sought-after artists of her generation.
-In 2017, she won "Most Influential Female Concert Performers of the Year" with Angeline, Jona and Morissette at The 7th EdukCircle Awards.
-The following year, she bagged the "Most Promising Female Concert Artist of the Year" trophy at the Box Office Entertainment Awards.
+Regarded as the "Philippines Soul Diva", De Guzman is recognized as one of the most prominent Filipino artists of her generation.
+In 2017, she won "Most Influential Female Concert Performers of the Year" with Angeline Quinto, Jona Viray and Morissette at The 7th EdukCircle Awards.
+The following year, she won the "Most Promising Female Concert Artist of the Year" trophy at the Box Office Entertainment Awards.

-She is an artist under ABS-CBN's training and management subsidiary, Star Magic and was also a member of the Filipino singing quartet, Birit Queens.
+She is an artist under ABS-CBN's training and management subsidiary Star Magic and was also a member of the Filipino singing quartet, Birit Queens.
 In 2016, she competed in the celebrity competition We Love OPM as part of the singing trio O Diva which landed as the competition's third placer.

 Early life

-De Guzman was born on September 6, 1991 in Makati, Philippines.
+De Guzman was born on September 6, 1991, in Makati, Philippines.
 She has been labeled as a "kontesera" (literally contest-woman) as she has competed in various singing competitions since her childhood years.
 In 2001 when she was nine, she landed second place in Batang Kampeon where Almira Cercado of 4th Impact and Jake Zyrus (formerly Charice Pempengco) were also contestants.
 De Guzman also competed in Star for a Night along with Angeline Quinto and Sarah Geronimo, the latter becoming her coach in the first season of The Voice of the Philippines.
 While an AB Music Production student at the De La Salle–College of Saint Benilde, she was member of a band called Turning Point.
 She was also a student when she auditioned for The Voice.